gomorpheus/morpheus-docs/api/includes/_provisioning.md

 vmwareCustomSpec | N | null | Customization spec ID

 #### Metadata
 This is specific to AWS Metadata tags.
-Name-Values pairs can be anything you like and are added to the instance JSON as an array of n-v pairs per the example to the right:
+Name-Values pairs can be anything you like and are added to the instance JSON as an array of n-v pairs per the example:

 ```shell
 -d '{